 “La Masseria” is a story of rebirth, rediscovered identities, and new beginnings.
 It is a tale of a hidden legacy, of letters never sent, and a legacy to be reclaimed.
 This novel is full of passion and hidden truths, ready to sprout like the lands of Southern Italy.

-AUR's president, Scott Sprenger, and Italian professors Marecella Alamprese and Catherine Ramsey-Portolano will attend the book presentation.
-Students of The American University of Rome will read passages from the book during the event.
+AUR's president, Scott Sprenger, and Italian professors Marecella Alamprese and Catherine Ramsey-Portolano attended the presentation while students of The American University of Rome read passages from the book during the event.